 ATMS, credit cards and cash

 Mali uses the franc CFA, a currency which is used in all of the French speaking countries of West Africa (except for Guinea) in addition to Guinea-Bissau.
 The CFA is printed in France, and it is pegged to the Euro at a rate of approximately 655 CFA to 1 euro.
-While we have written in general about ATMS, credit cards and cash in West Africa, there are a few things to know about Mali in particular:
+While we have written in general article about ATMS, credit cards and cash in West Africa, there are a few things to know about Mali in particular:

 - A visa debit card is far better than MasterCard – good luck using your MasterCard outside of Bamako, and even within the capital, you will only be able to use it at ATMs located at Banque Atlantique and BIM (the best option is the BIM headquarters located at the Place d’Independence traffic circle).